fidel-bello/camera-angles/readme.md

   ## Description
     * This mod is a dll injector written in c++
     * for educational purposes
+    * the cheat engine table basically has the memory address for the functions and pointers

   ## Installation
     * this project is compiled with mingw64